-There were no material differences in the Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services; because actual expenditures were approximately the same as budgeted expenditures and principally directed towards our English Language Learners, low-income and foster youth students.
+There were no material differences in the Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services, because actual expenditures were approximately the same as budgeted expenditures and principally directed towards our English language learners, low-income and foster youth students.
 We were able to meet our budgeted expenditures as shown in the 2023-2024 Contributing Actions Annual Update table for estimated actual expenditures.
 This is true for the LCFF funds.
+The Title 1 funds, which were used to support actions in Action 1.7 for interventions, were also fully expended.